Time trial: Video games

-Many computer and video games include a time attack (or time trial) mode, in which the main goal is to complete levels—or, in some cases, the entire game—as quickly as possible.
+Many computer and video games include a time trial (also known as time attack) mode, in which the main goal is to complete levels—or, in some cases, the entire game—as quickly as possible.
 This mode prioritizes completion time ahead of other measures of success such as high scores.
 In cases in which a game does not have a dedicated time attack or trial mode, a fast completion is frequently known as a speedrun.

 Usually the best results achieved in a time attack mode are stored in long-term memory by the game (on a hard disk or non-volatile memory), so they can be shared with friends or improved upon at a later date.
 Racing games often feature "ghost cars" which are saved when the player sets a record time.
 In subsequent races, the ghost car follows the path the player took when setting that record, allowing them to clearly gauge how they are performing against the previous achievement.
 Saved ghost cars can often be shared with other players.

 The inclusion of a time attack mode can often be an effective way of adding replay value to a game.
 Racing games may also include ghost cars recorded by the development staff—attempting to beat their times can provide a final challenge to players who have mastered the rest of the game.
 Often the game provides other incentives to use the time attack feature; GoldenEye 007 and Tomb Raider Anniversary encouraged players to revisit levels more than once by offering unlockable cheat options as a reward for completing them within target times.

 Sometimes, the settings of a time attack mode are "locked" in order to standardize competition between players.
 For example, Soul Calibur features a time attack mode automatically set to two rounds for a win, the normal difficulty setting and a default time limit; but it also features an alternative Arcade mode, which allows any option settings to be used and saves record times separately.

-Both speedrunning and time attacking have extensive online communities dedicated to achieving the fastest times possible.
+Both speedrunning and time attacking have extensive online communities dedicated to achieving the fastest times possible, with one popular website being Speedrun.com ..
+Amongst the community there are many speedrunning competitions, some held annually or otherwise inaugurally, such as Games Done Quick (GDQ).